philnguyen/soft-contract/README.md

 ### Testing the implementation

+#### Reproducing benchmark tables

-1. To run the benchmarks and generate tables listing positives and verification time for each module, type the following at the prompt:
+To run the benchmarks and generate tables listing positives and verification time for each module, type the following at the prompt: